Eschatologue/CM_wiki/docs/spells/description/deprecated/2nd-level.md

 **Components:** V, S, M (a handful of oak bark)
 **Duration:** Concentration, up to 1 hour

 You touch a willing creature.
-Until the spell ends, the target's skin has a rough, bark-like appearance, and the target's AC can't be less than 16, regardless of what kind of armor it is wearing.
+Until the spell ends, the target's skin has a rough, bark-like appearance, and the target's AC can't be less than 16, regardless of what kind of armour it is wearing.

 ### Beast Sense
 *Level 2 - Divination (ritual)*